IBM-Bluemix-Docs/voice-agent/managing_outbound_calling.md

    If you enable secure trunking, the equivalent setting must be configured in your SIP provider.

-   For example, in Twilio go to the Elastic SIP Trunking dashboard.
+   For example, in Twilio, go to the Elastic SIP Trunking dashboard.
 Select your Trunk and under General Settings, you would enable **Secure Trunking**.

 1. Specify a _Peer IP address_.
 A peer IP address is the IP address of the SIP termination endpoint.